GenaroNetwork/libgenaro-android/README.md

 - Erasure encoding with reed solomon for data reliability
 - Exchange report with bridge
 - Command line interface
+- Mock bridge and farmer, and continous integration

 ## Feature Todo

 - File encryption key be provided to decrypt encrypted file
 - String literal be encrypted with AES-256-CTR and directly stored to a bucket

+## Issues

+- Upload or download file of large size(>512MB) will not use Reed-Solomon algorithm, or it will cause an OutOfMemoryError, becasue the Reed-Solomon algorithm doesn't support memory mapped files for now.

 ## 3rd party dependencies